 Bummer!
 Your Research Question is invalid.
 Your Research cannot be applied to other populations, topics, or problems.

 Bummer!
 Your Secondary Research does not support your Research Question!
 Your Research Question has been proven invalid by other experts with prior research.

 Bummer!
 Revising your Research Strategy too often: Being overly influenced by outside factors.

 Bummer!
 Your Research Methods are not appropriate for your Research Question.
 The Methodology you chose to employ is not appropriate for your Research Question, it will not give you the answers you need.

 Bummer!
 The Scope of your Research Project is inappropriate.
 The Scope of your Research Project is too small – it has either too few participants, not enough resources or you don’t have enough time to operate your project successfully.

 Bummer!
-Your Research Operation and Analysis is unsuccessful!
-The questions you asked provided no new information or was not valuable to your topic.
+Your Research Operation and Analysis are unsuccessful!
+The questions you asked provided no new information or were not valuable to your topic.